Alternative abiogenesis scenarios: Fluctuating salinity: dilute and dry-down

 Harold Blum noted in 1957 that if proto-nucleic acid chains spontaneously form duplex structures, then there is no way to dissociate them.

 The Oparin-Haldane hypothesis addresses the formation, but not the dissociation, of nucleic acid polymers and duplexes.
 However, nucleic acids are unusual because, in the absence of counterions (low salt) to neutralize the high charges on opposing phosphate groups, the nucleic acid duplex dissociates into single chains.
 Early tides, driven by a close moon, could have generated rapid cycles of dilution (high tide, low salt) and concentration (dry-down at low tide, high salt) that exclusively promoted the replication of nucleic acids through a process dubbed tidal chain reaction (TCR).
 This theory has been criticized on the grounds that early tides may not have been so rapid, although regression from current values requires an Earth–Moon juxtaposition at around two Ga, for which there is no evidence, and early tides may have been approximately every seven hours.
 Another critique is that only 2–3% of the Earth's crust may have been exposed above the sea until late in terrestrial evolution.

-The TCR (tidal chain reaction) theory has mechanistic advantages over thermal association/dissociation at deep-sea vents because TCR requires that chain assembly (template-driven polymerization) takes place during the dry-down phase, when precursors are most concentrated, whereas thermal cycling needs polymerization to take place during the cold phase, when the rate of chain assembly is lowest and precursors are likely to be more dilute.
+The tidal chain reaction theory has mechanistic advantages over thermal association/dissociation at deep-sea vents because it requires that chain assembly (template-driven polymerization) takes place during the dry-down phase, when precursors are most concentrated, whereas thermal cycling needs polymerization to take place during the cold phase, when the rate of chain assembly is lowest and precursors are likely to be more dilute.

 Hot freshwater lakes

 Jack W. Szostak suggested that geothermal activity provides greater opportunities for the origination of life in open lakes where there is a buildup of minerals.
 In 2010, based on spectral analysis of sea and hot mineral water, Ignat Ignatov and Oleg Mosin demonstrated that life may have predominantly originated in hot mineral water.
-Hot mineral water that contains hydrocarbonate and calcium ions has the most optimal range.
-This case is similar to the origin of life in hydrothermal vents, but with hydrocarbonate and calcium ions in hot water.
+Hot mineral water that contains hydrogen carbonate and calcium ions has the most optimal range.
+This case is similar to the origin of life in hydrothermal vents, but with hydrogen carbonate and calcium ions in hot water.
+The main studies were conducted in Rupite, Bulgaria, where a novel thermophylic bacterium Anoxybacillus rupiences sp.
+Nov. and cyanobacteria were identified.
 At a pH of 9–11, the reactions can take place in seawater.
 According to Melvin Calvin, certain reactions of condensation-dehydration of amino acids and nucleotides in individual blocks of peptides and nucleic acids can take place in the primary hydrosphere with pH 9–11 at a later evolutionary stage.
 Some of these compounds like hydrocyanic acid (HCN) have been proven in the experiments of Miller.
 This is the environment in which the stromatolites have been created.
 David Ward described the formation of stromatolites in hot mineral water at the Yellowstone National Park.
 In 2011, Tadashi Sugawara created a protocell in hot water.